Paraparaumu

-The village of Lindale is a located just north of the Paraparaumu town centre.
-It began as a Tourist and Agricultural Centre, but later gained a reputation for cheese and the Lindale Barnyard petting farm.
+The village of Lindale is just north of the Paraparaumu town centre.
+It began as a tourist and agricultural centre, but later gained a reputation for cheese and the Lindale Barnyard petting farm.

-The old State Highway 1 and the North Island Main Trunk railway both pass through Lindale.
+The old State Highway 1 and the Kāpiti Line section of the North Island Main Trunk railway both pass through Lindale.
 The railway line was formerly owned by the Wellington and Manawatu Railway Company, and construction of the line was completed when the ends from Wellington and Longburn (Palmerston North) met near Lindale in Otaihanga in 1886.
-There are proposals to extend the commuter train service, operated by Transdev Wellington to a new station at Lindale, subject to Wellington Regional Council funding.
+There were proposals to extend the commuter train service operated by Transdev Wellington to a new station at Lindale, subject to Wellington Regional Council funding, but these were dropped when electrification for the commuter service was extended from Paraparaumu to Waikanae.

-The majority of shops are located close to the town centre in Coastlands Mall, and the train station being close as well.
-The area hosts many important places and roads in Paraparaumu Beach.
+The majority of shops are located close to the town centre in the Coastlands Mall, close to the train station.

+Name and etymology

+Paraparaumu is a Māori-language name meaning "scraps from an earth oven"; parapara means "dirt" or "scraps", and umu means "oven".
+The name comes from an 1819–1820 expedition of Ngāpuhi and Ngāti Toa, who travelled down the west coast of the North Island from Kāwhia to Cook Strait.
+As they arrived in the Kāpiti Coast, they found no useful resources.

+Paraparaumu is sometimes known by the names "Pram", "Paraparam" or "Pram-Pram".

+History

+In August 1936, a train derailed in Paraparaumu as it approached a land slide in rainy weather.

 Climate

 Paraparaumu has an oceanic climate typical of New Zealand, with moderately warm summers and mild winters.
 It has a quite high rainfall frequency year round, although it is drier than many other coastal areas in the country.